peterleng/spring/README.md

 Elasticsearch assumes that no document conflict will arise during indexing and as such, it doesn't provide automatic concurrency control.
 However, it does provide version information on documents that can be used to ensure that an older document doesn't override a newer one.
 This is the suggested technique described in the manual.

-Bouncy provides a single method for indexing by checking the version.
+SpringSearch provides a single method for indexing by checking the version.
 It will only update the index if the version specified matches the one in the document, or return false otherwise.
 Obviously, it is concurrency-safe.

 ```php
 $product = Product::find(10);